kinopio-club/kinopio-help/api/index.md

-showInExplore       | `Boolean` | Whether the space is shown in explore bestOfExplore       | `Boolean` | Whether the space has been curated by Kinopio originSpaceId       | `String`  | If the space was created by duplicating another space, the origin space id is recorded
+showInExplore       | `Boolean` | Whether the space is shown in explore bestOfExplore       | `Boolean` | Whether the space has been curated by Kinopio originSpaceId       | `String`  | If the space was created by duplicating another space, the origin space id is recorded editedAt            | `String`  | The date when card contents in the space was last added or changed createdAt           | `String`  | The date when the space was created updatedAt           | `String`  | The date when any changes in the space were made including a member visiting it

 <a class="anchor" data-section="🎑" name="cards"></a>